apache/spark/docs/sql-data-sources-text.md

 ## Data Source Option

-Data source options of CSV can be set via:
+Data source options of text can be set via:
 * the `.option`/`.options` methods of
   *  `DataFrameReader`
   *  `DataFrameWriter`